emmalepsy/emmalepsy.github.io/_posts/2016-03-14-tools-for-freelancers.md

 __PRICE:__ *Free*

 ## 2. Google Drive
 Oh Google!
 I love you.
-Docs, Folders, Sheets, Gmail for Business, Google HangOuts -- these are all my jam.
+Docs, Folders, Sheets, Gmail for Business, Google Hang0uts -- these are all my jam.
 Do I really need to sing the praises of Google Drive?
 Didn't think so.

 Fave features: